elastic/kibana/x-pack/plugins/alerting/README.md

 );
 ```

-This tells the Alerting framework that any rule whose `consumer` value is your application can be navigated to your application using the path `/my-other-rules/${the id of the rule}`.
+This tells the Alerting Framework that any rule whose `consumer` value is your application can be navigated to in your application using the path `/my-other-rules/${the id of the rule}`.

 ### Balancing both APIs side by side
 As we mentioned, using `registerDefaultNavigation` will tell the Alerting Framework that your application can handle any type of rule we throw at it, as long as your application created it, using the handler you provided.